Memoir in a year

 We’ve structured this program to provide maximum benefit without demanding too much time away from focusing on your own work.
-In addition to workshopping short scenes in class, participants will meet individually with Nadine for 100-page manuscript reviews.
+In addition to workshopping short scenes in class, participants will meet individually with Gina for 100-page manuscript reviews.

 Throughout the course, you’ll have access to a private online forum for exchanging additional work and sharing articles and links of interest.
 And most importantly, these courses provide accountability check-ins to report your progress and struggles, and keep you writing.